-The Stockholder signing on the reverse side (the "undersigned"), having received the Annual Report and Proxy Statement, hereby appoint(s) Paula Ragan and Adam Mostafa, and each of them, Proxies of the undersigned (with full power of substitution) to attend the Annual Meeting of X4 Pharmaceuticals, Inc. (the "Company") to be held on Wednesday, June 2, 2021, and all adjournments and postponements thereof (the "Meeting"), and to vote all shares of Common Stock of the Company that the undersigned would be entitled to vote, if personally present, in regard to all matters that may properly come before the Meeting.
+The Stockholder(s) signing on the reverse side (the "undersigned"), having received the Annual Report and Proxy Statement, hereby appoint(s) Paula Ragan and Adam Mostafa, and either of them, Proxies of the undersigned (with full power of substitution) to attend the Annual Meeting of X4 Pharmaceuticals, Inc. (the "Company") to be held on Monday, June 6, 2022 at 11:00 AM EDT, at the offices of Cooley LLP, 500 Boylston Street, 14th Floor, Boston, Massachusetts 02116, and all adjournments and postponements thereof (the "Meeting"), and to vote all shares of Common Stock of the Company that the undersigned would be entitled to vote, if personally present, in regard to all matters that may properly come before the Meeting.

-The undersigned hereby confer(s) upon the Proxies, and each of them, discretionary authority to consider and act upon such business, matters or proposals as may properly come before the Meeting.
+The undersigned hereby confer(s) upon the Proxies, and either of them, discretionary authority to consider and act upon such business, matters or proposals as may properly come before the Meeting.
 The Proxy, when properly executed, will be voted in the manner specified herein.
-If no specification is made, the Proxies intend to vote FOR all nominees for director in Proposal 1 and FOR Proposal 2.
+If no specification is made, the Proxies intend to vote FOR both nominees for director in Proposal 1 and FOR Proposal 2.